 Set limits and remember that you are your child’s PARENT at this time, not a friend.

-Offer kids well-balanced lifestyle filled with what kids NEED, not just what they WANT.
-Don’t be afraid to say “No!” to your kids if what they want is not what they need.
+Offer kids well-balanced lifestyle filled with what a child NEEDS, not just what they WANT.
+Don’t be afraid to say “No!” to your child if what they want is not what they need.

 - Provide nutritious food and limits snacks.
 Avoid toxic foods.